Bohjaangles/minaa-admin/admin-page/demo-script.md

 <!-- Slide for conclusion -->
 This brings us to the conclusion of our demo.

-When we began this project, we sought to create a cross-platform application from scratch using React-Native and GraphQL.
+When we began this project, we sought to create a cross-platform application from scratch using technologies like React-Native and GraphQL.
 Though we had to learn these technologies from the ground up, we were able to leverage them in a meaningful way.

-We experienced many challenges along the way, managing tech debt and ensuring that the app embodied our core features.
+We experienced many challenges such as managing tech debt and ensuring that the app embodied our core features.
 Despite these challenges, we are proud of the what our app offers.

 <!-- Screen shot of admin and mobile pages -->
 As we neared the end of our development timeframe, we wanted to make our app even more robust and feature-rich.
 This includes linking user actions and privileges to admin approval, offline map capabilities, user comments on reports, and fully utilizing mobile native features such as the camera and haptic responses.